 As greeter pillages are intended as introductions and training, less booty is won from brigands as opposed to traditional pillages.
 However, new players are automatically paid per league for their work depending on how well they do, much like puzzling on the Navy, as well as an automatic split of the booty.

 Swabbie Ship Transport

 The Swabbie Ship Transport voyage option is an automatic way to have your vessel moved between islands, for a fee.
 As with Greeter Pillages, the hold must be empty before the swabbies will transport the vessel.
-Once the hold is empty and the course is set clicking "Sail" will bring up a message showing how much the swabbies demand for their efforts.
-Once that amount is placed in the hold clicking "Sail" again will set the vessel on its way.
+Once the hold is empty and the course is set selecting "Sail" will bring up a message showing how much the swabbies demand for their efforts.
+Once that amount is placed in the hold selecting "Sail" again will set the vessel on its way.
 The longer the course, the more the fee will be.